-METRO Blue Line Extension (Bottineau LRT)

-Minneapolis, Minnesota New Starts Engineering (Rating Assigned November 2018)
+METRO Blue Line Extension (Bottineau LRT) Minneapolis, Minnesota New Starts Engineering (Rating Assigned November 2019)

 Summary Description

 Proposed Project: Light Rail Transit

 13.5 Miles, 11 Stations

 Total Capital Cost (\$YOE): \$1,536.18 Million (includes \$40.0 million in finance charges)

 Section 5309 CIG Share (\$YOE): \$752.73 Million (49.0%)

-Annual Operating Cost (opening year 2024): \$33.71 Million
+Annual Operating Cost (opening year 2025): \$34.37 Million

-Current Year Ridership Forecast (2014): 16,600 Daily Linked Trips

-5,489,900 Annual Linked Trips
+Current Year Ridership Forecast (2014): 16,600 Daily Linked Trips 5,489,900 Annual Linked Trips

-Horizon Year Ridership Forecast (2035): 25,400 Daily Linked Trips

-8,400,800 Annual Linked Trips
+Horizon Year Ridership Forecast (2035): 25,400 Daily Linked Trips 8,400,800 Annual Linked Trips

 Overall Project Rating: Medium-High

 Project Justification Rating: Medium

-Local Financial Commitment Rating: Medium-High
+Local Financial Commitment Rating: High

-Project Description: The Metropolitan Council (MC) is planning a light rail transit (LRT) extension of the METRO Blue Line from the existing Target Field LRT station in downtown Minneapolis to Brooklyn Park in suburban Hennepin County serving the suburban municipalities of Golden Valley, Robbinsdale and Crystal.
+Project Description: The Metropolitan Council (MC) is planning a light rail transit (LRT) extension of the METRO Blue Line from the existing Target Field LRT station in downtown Minneapolis to Brooklyn Park in suburban Hennepin County, serving the suburban municipalities of Golden Valley, Robbinsdale and Crystal.
 The proposed alignment is mostly at grade and generally parallels freight rail and roadway rights-of-way.
 The Project includes 28 light rail vehicles, a new operations and maintenance facility in Brooklyn Park, four new park-and-ride facilities with approximately 1,700 total spaces, and pedestrian and bicycle access to stations.
-Service is planned to operate between 4:00 a.m. and 2:00 a.m. daily with trains every 10 minutes during the day and every 10 to 30 minutes during the evening on weekdays, and every 10 to 15 minutes on weekends.
+Service is planned to operate between 4:00 a.m. and 2:00 a.m. daily with trains every 10 minutes during the day, every 10 to 30 minutes during the evening on weekdays, and every 10 to 15 minutes on weekends.

-Project Purpose: The Project is intended to improve access to employment and activity centers.
-Outside of downtown Minneapolis, which has nearly 140,000 jobs and a growing population.
+Project Purpose: The Project is intended to improve access to employment and activity centers outside of downtown Minneapolis, which has nearly 140,000 jobs and a growing population.
 Key destinations in the Project corridor include North Hennepin Community College and a large, growing Target corporate campus near the northern end of the line in Brooklyn Park.
-Additionally, the Project is expected to improve transit service for a corridor population that on the whole is more transit-dependent and lower-income than the Twin Cities region as a whole.
+Additionally, the Project is expected to improve transit service for residents in the corridor, who are generally more dependent on transit and lower-income than the overall population in the Twin Cities region.
 Finally, the Project provides through service along the existing METRO Blue Line to the Minneapolis-Saint Paul International Airport and Mall of America, with connections in downtown Minneapolis to the University of Minnesota campus and downtown St. Paul via the METRO Green Line.

 Project Development History, Status and Next Steps: Following completion of an alternatives analysis study for the corridor, MC and its project partners selected LRT as the locally preferred alternative and added it to the region's fiscally constrained long-range transportation plan in May 2013.
 A Draft Environmental Impact Statement (EIS) was released in May 2014.
 FTA admitted the Project into New Starts Project Development in August 2014.
-The Final EIS was released in July 2016, followed by FTA's issuance of a Record of Decision in September 2016.
-The project entered Engineering in January 2017.
-MC anticipates receipt of a Full Funding Grant Agreement in January 2020, and the start of revenue service in August 2024.
+The Final EIS was released in July 2016, followed by FTA's issuance of a Record of Decision by FTA in September 2016.
+FTA approved the project into Engineering in January 2017.
+MC anticipates receipt of a Full Funding Grant Agreement in March 2021, and the start of revenue service in August 2025.

-Significant Changes Since Last Evaluation (November 2017): No significant changes to the project cost or scope.
+Significant Changes Since Last Evaluation (November 2018): No significant changes to the project cost or scope.